Understanding

 Like several state we already mentioned on this page, 704 x 480 is not a known recording resolution in surveillance and we have no idea where that came from.
 720 x 480 is and that's probably what they meant.

+D1 DVRs shoot in 720 x 480.
+(345,600 total pixels).
 With someone 20 feet away, with D1 resolution, your footage would look like this:

-The regulation says that you must be able to ID anyone at the point of sale location.
+The regulation also says that you must be able to ID anyone at the point of sale location.

 Now, you aren't going to be able to do that with the camera system that shoots in 704x480 (if that existed).
 You can only do that with HD.
+Most people opt for at least a 1080P camera.
+With someone 20 feet away, with 1080P resolution, your footage would look like this:

 Like most states, the storage requirements are the hard part.
 Luckily you are only required to store 30 days of footage, however, you also will need to download footage and store it for 3 years should there be any theft.
 It is a bit ambiguous, but we're pretty sure that this download of "footage" is for the theft event, not of everything.
 We cover storage requirements pretty in depth on the main Cannabis regulations page.

 *We're not lawyers and laws do change.
-We try our best to keep this page updated with changes to the law, but you should always do you own research or hire your own lawyer to guarantee compliance with the law.
+We try our best to keep this page updated with changes to the law, but you should always do your own research or hire your own lawyer to guarantee compliance with the law.